DanielleChristlieb/test-repo/README.md

-# Demo
+# Getting Started

-Some description!

-## Subheader

-Another description.

-Trying to understand
+## Opening GitHub Repository in VSCode
+1) In VSCode, access Remote Explorer.
+This will have you login to your GitHub account.
+Once this is complete,